antonlukin/sharing-image/readme.txt

 3. Generate Sharing Image poster for certain post

 == Changelog ==

+= 2.0.7 =
+* Fixed a bug with layer image sizes
+* Added the ability to collapse layer on the settings page
+* Trying to fix undeclared wp.data error

 = 2.0.6 =
 * Replacing official plugin site url